Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/WindowEventToCommand.md

 [CommandBehaviorBase]()

-Behavior class that catches an event from the root window element.The event is forwarded to the DataContext of the [FrameworkElement](#) it is attached to.
+Behavior class that catches an event from the root window element.
+The event is forwarded to the DataContext of the [FrameworkElement](#) it is attached to.